praekeltfoundation/vumi2/docs/applications/junebug_message_api.rst

 It has the following configuration fields:

-timeout (int)
+.. py:data:: timeout
+   :type: int

    The maximum amount of time (in seconds) to keep inbound messages (for replies) and event delivery informnation.
 Defaults to 24 hours.